 The trail hugs the river and narrows considerably the closer you get to the falls.
 There are several river crossings and most are indicated by markers.
 ONLY do this trail if water levels are moderate, as the river may be too dangerous to cross during rainy season.

-Getting around for the day in Tahiti is pertinent as you want to access everything in the limited time on island.
+Getting around quickly in Tahiti is pertinent as you want to access everything in the limited time on island.
 The best way to get around for a single day trip is by renting a moped and there are many options to do this.

 Here are a list of the closest and cheapest operators out of Papeete.